luminaxster/swe432tomcat/README.md

+*Author:* David Gonzalez, spring 2020

+*Modified by:* Jeff Offutt, summer 2020

 # Using Heroku to deploy servlets and JSPs

-This tutorial will show you how to deploy and develop a Heroku app that runs servlets and JSPs.
+This tutorial explains how to deploy and develop a Heroku app that runs servlets and JSPs through GitHub.
+The tutorial covers creating GitHub and Heroku accounts, deploying serlvets to a Heroku app, developing web apps locally, and using a database to persist data.
-There are two activities covered in this tutorial: deployment will cover how to obtain a remote repository, making a copy of it in your own repository, persisting changes from your local instance to your remote one in GitHub and automatically deploy your app in Heroku, and development will cover how to build and run your app locally.

 Check the currently deployed version: https://swe432tomcat.herokuapp.com

-## Prelude
+## 1. Prelude
-We are working with two different phases of the software lifecycle: **development**(programming, debugging, program testing) and **deployment**(publishing your app in your servers so clients can use it).
-Heroku offers a hosting service for your web app and can be linked with GitHub to auto-deploy it, and also offers development tools so you can run your app locally.
+To develop web apps, it is important to mentally separate development from deployment.
+Development includes design, programming testing and debugging.
+Development is usually done locally on the developer's computer.
+Deploying is the process of publishing a web app to a server so users can access it, including compiling, installing executable in appropriate directories, checking connections to resources such as databases, and creating the URLs that clients will use to run the web app.
+In a large project, these issues can get quite complex and professional deployers take care of it.
+Our deployment will be simpler and student accessible.
+Heroku is a free hosting service for web apps than can be linked with GitHub to auto-deploy.
+Heroku also offers development tools so you can test and debug your app locally.

-**Disclaimer:** Please take a moment to explore each concept, technology, command, activity and action used in this tutorial, for brevity the level of detail is limited to help you deploy servlets in Heroku.
+Please take a moment to explore each concept, technology, command, activity, and action used in this tutorial.
+We try to strike a balance between brevity and completeness, and welcome feedback and suggestions.

-## Quick Reference
+## 2. Quick Reference
-Use these terminal commands only if you already followed this tutorial and want a quick reminder of common tasks:
+These command line statements are here for a quick reminder of details in the tutorial.

 ### Redeploying the app by pushing changes to the remote repo
 ```ShellSession
 git a . & git c -m "TODO: I really should explain these changes" & git push
 ```

-### Rerunning the app locally after some edits
+### Rerunning the app locally after changes
 ```ShellSession
 mvn package & heroku local
 ```

-## Create GitHub and Heroku accounts
+## 3. Create GitHub and Heroku accounts

-You can create accounts for free in both platforms (do not provide any payment info).
+You can create free accounts on both platforms (you do not need to provide any payment info).

-### GitHub

-Go to https://github.com/join and create your account.

-### Heroku

-Go to https://signup.heroku.com to create your account.
+Create a GitHub account on https://github.com/.
+Create a Heroku account on https://signup.heroku.com/.

-Optional: You can use the GitHub student package found at https://www.heroku.com/github-students.
+You may optionally use Heroku's GitHub student package.

+Your assignments' repo must be private at all times.
+To grade your assignments, we must have access to your GitHub repo, thus you must add both the TA and instructor as contributors.
+We will share our usernames on the discussion board.

-## Deployment: Create a Git repo(sitory) and and link it to a Heroku app
+## 4. Deployment: Create a Git repo (repository) and and link it to a Heroku app

-If you have not installed Git before, you can get it here: https://git-scm.com/downloads.

-Now, follow these steps to bring this repo into your Github account:
+You can install Git on your local machine from Git's [download site](https://git-scm.com/downloads).
+Now, follow steps A—F to bring this repo into your Github account:

-### 1. Get this repo locally in your machine:
+### A. Get this repo locally in your machine:
-This code contains all necessary boilerplate for supporting servlets and JSPs in a Heroku app, in a terminal:
+This code contains all necessary boilerplate for supporting servlets and JSPs in a Heroku app through a terminal (command-line) window:
 ```ShellSession
 git clone https://github.com/luminaxster/swe432tomcat.git
 ```

-### 2. Create an empty repo in your Github:
+### B. Create an empty repo in your Github:

-a.
-Go to [Github](www.github.com), login into your account, select the "repositories" tab, click on "New".
+1. Go to Github, login into your account, select the "repositories" tab, click on ”New.”
 Once in the "Create a new repository" page: give a name to your repo, make it private and let other options default, and click on "create repository".

-c.
-This will take you to your new repository's page.
+2. This will take you to your new repository's page.
 Copy the url to access your repo in the quick setup section.
 It should look like this:

 ```HTTP
 https://github.com/<your_username>/<newly_created_repo_name>.git
 ```

-We will use this URL in step 3.
+We will use this URL in subsequent steps.

-### 3. Redirect the local repo to your own repo and save the changes:
+### C. Redirect the local repo to your own repo and save the changes:

-Remember to replace the url from step 2 ( `https://github.com/<your_username>/<newly_created_repo_name>.git` ) with your own repo's url.
+Remember to replace the url from step 2 (`https://github.com/<your_username>/<newly_created_repo_name>.git`) with your own repo’s url.

-#### a.
-Setting up your remote repo in Git
+1. Setting up your remote repo in Git

-The following commands **only need have to be used once**, in a terminal:
+Only use the following commands once, in a terminal command-line window:
 ```ShellSession
 cd swe432tomcat
 git init
 git remote set-url origin "https://github.com/<your_username>/<newly_created_repo_name>.git"
 ```
-#### b.
-Push your local changes into your remote repo
+2. Push your local changes into your remote repo

-The following commands **will be reused every time you want to send your changes to GitHub**, in a terminal:
+Reuse the following commands every time you need to send your changes to GitHub, in a terminal command-line window:

 ```ShellSession
 git add .
 git commit -m "Initial commit: cloned repo"
 git push
 ```
-Remember to be explicit with your commit messages, this will document the rationale of your code changes and be seen in each file history by everyone wanting to contribute to your project, or even you after a month not looking at the file.
+Be clear and explicit with your commit messages.
+The idea is to document why you made the changes so that everyone who wants to contribute to your project understand, including you after a month not looking at the file.

-### 4. Create a Heroku app
+### D. Create a Heroku app

-Go to https://dashboard.heroku.com/apps: click on "New" > "Create New App", provide a name, and click on "create app".
+Go to your [Heroku dashboard](https://dashboard.heroku.com/apps).
+Click on **New > Create New App**, provide a name, and click on **create app**.

-### 5. Link repo and deploy
+### E. Link repo and deploy

 Once in your Heroku app web page, select the "deploy" tab: